 The following paragraphs draw on data from the SSA Unified Database for Socially Vulnerable Families and other sources to review changes in people’s capacity to pay for health care.
 Poverty among people more likely to need health care is a particular challenge for financial protection.

 The Georgian economy bounced back following the global financial crisis in 2008 and experienced robust growth, averaging 5.6% of GDP a year from 2010 to 2014, which allowed for increased government spending.
 However, the Georgian economy is vulnerable to external shocks and weakening external demand since the end of 2014 has rapidly slowed Georgia’s economic growth (World Bank PER 2017).
-Although general inflation has been contained, the value of the Lari fell in 2016 which has pushed up the price of imports, including pharmaceuticals.
-This also happened during the global financial crisis – pushing up total health expenditure without any increase in public health spending (Mladovsky et al 2012).
-Pharmaceutical spending in Georgia accounts for around 4% of GDP (Smith 2013).
+Although general inflation has been contained, the value of the Lari fell in 2017 which has pushed up the price of imports, including pharmaceuticals.
+This also happened during the global financial crisis – pushing up total health expenditure without any increase in public health spending (Mladovsky et al 2012Pharmaceutical spending in Georgia accounts for around 2.7% of GDP in 2017 (Smith 2013).

 However, the cost to households in meeting their basic needs has remained relatively stable and has not been so affected by inflation as the cost of medicines.
 This means that the average capacity to pay has improved since 2010.
 The share of households living below the basic needs line fell steadily until 2015 but has been increasing again since then (Fig 27).
 This means that the poor have become more poor during recent years.